canmom/vector/VECTOR-ch8.md

 "That depends on you!"
 CORAL rests her VECTOR engine over her shoulder.
 No need to summon a BLADE or LANCE.
 If she's right, and these misbegotten VECTORs are the result of some dubious experiment, they should not be armed.
 But VECTORs aren't known for letting things like 'impossible odds' get in their way.

 After a little hesitation, the spotlight dims, rendering the scene mildly less chiaroscuro.
-Silhouettes start to be slightly more visible in the space behind.
+Silhouettes become slightly more visible in the space behind.
 CORAL takes a step forward, and when no-one shoots her, another.

 "You'll have to forgive me.
 We're not used to talking."
 The doubled voice sounds again.
 CORAL steps out of the spotlight beam, and her eyes adjust.